Top tips for seasonal energy saving

 Also, don’t leave any devices plugged in and charging after the battery is full.
 A fully charged phone uses two watts and a phone that is charging uses three watts so there is not much difference.
 Don’t forget to unplug your laptop if you’ve been working from home.

 When it comes to cooking your Christmas dinner, keep the oven door closed as much as possible to retain the heat.
 Roast all the vegetables in the same tray to reduce oven time (and time spent washing up too!).
 The same can be done with boiled or steamed vegetables – cook your sprouts and carrots in one pan on the hob.

-If you are seeing some family this Christmas, the house might get a bit too warm with a few more people inside than normal.
+If you are seeing some family this Christmas, the house might get a bit too warm with some extra people inside.
 Turn down the thermostat or adjust your radiators in advance.

 Don’t forget the best way to save money on your heating and hot water all year round is by switching to an energy efficient ground or air source heat pump!